freenas/freenas-docs/userguide/network.rst

 This screen also allows the configuration of an alias for the lagg interface.
-Multiple aliases can be added with the "Add extra Alias" link.
+Multiple aliases can be added with the :guilabel:`Add extra Alias` link.

-Click the "Edit Members" button, click the entry for a member, then click its "Edit" button to see the configuration screen shown in :numref:`Figure %s <lagg_member_edit_fig>`.
+Click the :guilabel:`Edit Members` button, click the entry for a member, then click its :guilabel:`Edit` button to see the configuration screen shown in
+:numref:`Figure %s <lagg_member_edit_fig>`.
 The configurable options are summarized in :numref:`Table %s <lagg_config_member_tab>`.